 - Guests receive an individual wellness plan

-If you feel inspired to try Panchakarma and experience complete mind and body rejuvenation, contact the Art of Living Retreat Center today or browse the retreat calendar and find the ideal program to suit your wellness goals.
+If you feel inspired to try Panchakarma and experience complete mind and body rejuvenation, contact Shankara Ayurveda Wellness today to start your journey!

 Panchakarma guest experiences

 The following are just a few of the individual stories from previous Panchakarma retreat guests at Shankara Ayurveda Spa – here they share the ways in which it benefitted their lives.
 To discover more, click on the links provided.

 Elizabeth’s Panchakarma experience

 Elizabeth decided on Panchakarma, not because of a particular health imbalance but to learn more about the power of Ayurveda and discover what it could do for her.
 She soon realized how transformative the retreat would be and instantly found that the experience “let her breathe better” both figuratively and literally, and has since adopted Ayurveda into her life.